tenmediatech/tictactoe/README.md

   8) User can also see records of his previous games and the score
 ## nUser will not see the form to sign in or sign up page if user is sign in already
   1) User can change there password or sign out anytime
-## After player sign out the form for sign up or sign in is visible on the game board
+## After player sign out the form for sign up or sign in is visible on the game board -->

+Auth

+As a not signed in user, I want to be able to sign up with email, password, and password confirmation if they provide a unique email and password and password confirmation match then sign up successfully if they provide a not unique email then sign up fails if they provide a unique email but password and password confirmation do not match then sign up fails As a not signed in user, I want to be able to sign in with email and password As a signed in user, I want to be able to change my password As a signed in user, I want to be able to sign out

+Game

 ## Wire Frame
    ('http://tenmediatech.com/tic-tac-toe/')